prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/custom-properties/index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1000
 ---

-{{< review "KBLFRM-960" >}}
-This implementation guideline gives more details and examples on the usage and the correct interpretation of the VEC concept: {{<vec-diagram "basic-datatypes/extensibility-with-custom-properties">}}.
+This implementation guideline gives more details and examples on the usage and the correct interpretation of the VEC concept: {{<vec-diagram "basic-datatypes/extensibility-with-custom-properties" >}}.

 {{<vec-class CustomProperty>}} is available in all subclasses of {{<vec-class ExtendableElement>}}.
 In the following examples the class {{<vec-class Person>}} is used, which intentionally is not a subclass of {{<vec-class ExtendableElement>}}, but for a clear and easy to understand example of custom properties it is well suited.

 {{< figure src="person_example.png" >}}

 The left side shows the {{<vec-class Person>}} class as defined in the VEC.
 The right hand side shows an excerpt from the domain of an arbitrary Tool.
 As you can see in the UML model, the class on the right side contains the attributes `employeeNumber` and different usages of the class `Address`, which are both not represented in the VEC.
-Despite the lack of explicit modeling concepts with this specific semantic, the extension mechanisms of the VEC still allow the exchange of this information within the VEC.
+Despite the lack of explicit modelling concepts with this specific semantic, the extension mechanisms of the VEC still allow the exchange of this information within the VEC.
 The VEC supports extensions of the following type:

 - Additional properties (attributes), either single or multi-valued (All subclasses of {{<vec-class CustomProperty>}}, e.g. {{<vec-class SimpleValueProperty >}} or {{<vec-class BooleanValueProperty >}}).
 - Contained structures, either single or multi-valued (the {{<vec-class ComplexProperty>}}, e.g. simple objects like the address).